 - CHOP the cilantro and grind the cumin seeds with a mortar and pestle or a spice grinder.

-- HEAT the pressure cooker on the sauté setting.
-When the pot is hot, add 2 tablespoons of grapeseed oil.
+- HEAT the electric pressure cooker on the sauté setting.
+When the pot is hot, add 2 tablespoons of grapeseed or extra virgin olive oil.

 - COOK a mirepoix by sautéing the onion and carrots in the oil for 10 minutes.
 The sauté setting should be medium low heat.